Close Menu

 Despite a dramatic turn of events thanks to Typhoon Yagi, our Southeast Asia travel specialist, Jessica Klauzenberg, found herself exploring the rain-soaked streets of Hanoi in search of a steaming bowl of pho – she ended up finding one of the best spots in town.
 In this case, ‘town’ is Vietnam’s capital where old and new live peacefully beside one another, from the intricate pagodas to the buzz of a billion mopeds.

-journey to Vietnam
+journey to Vietnamjourney to Vietnam

 Jess and the wonderful Ms Chi on a boat ride along the waters of Ninh Binh